 With this lineup the band became a 'serious' group and were managed by Nick Boldi.
-Boldi got a session with Carl Maduri at Cleveland Recording, where the group recorded "Just One Smile" and "Groovin' Is Easy".
+Boldi got a session with Carl Maduri at Cleveland Recording, where the group recorded "Just One Smile" (a Randy Newman song taken from the first Blood Sweat and Tears LP) and "Groovin' Is Easy" (originally by the Electric Flag).
 The sides were placed on Warner Brothers and sold well locally but WB decided not to invest in promotion.

 The band travelled to several cities to promote the record with the eight member lineup.
 The band broke up in 1971 as some members mobed on to other bands.
 Gary Kekel joined the Shaddows.